jrihon/Ducque/README.md

             The values should be prompted in the give order, separated by a comma and then a space:
                 Example: --sequence A, C, T, G, G, A, A, T, C, A

+        --complement COMPLEMENT
+            see the '--complement' flag of the '--Daedalus' function.

         NB: Both a single (SINGLE) or multiple (LIST) chemistries can be prompted
             - randomise a sequence's bases with a given chemistry :